 Nystagmus is an involuntary, periodic eye movement.
-Can nystagmus be cured? depends on the underlying condition.
+Can nystagmus be cured?
+That depends on the underlying condition.

-In childhood, most cases of Nystagmus are idiopathic, this means the reason is unknown.
-(In case of idiopathic Nystagmus) If asked can nystagmus be cured, the answer unfortunately is no. Although different aids and accessories are available to decrease the phenomenon.
+In childhood, most cases of Nystagmus are idiopathic, which means the reason is unknown.
+If asked can nystagmus be cured, the answer unfortunately is no. Although different aids and accessories are available to decrease the phenomenon.

-Less than 20% of childhood nystagmus are acquired, can nystagmus be cured in these cases?
+Less than 20% of childhood nystagmus is acquired, can nystagmus be cured in these cases?
 This depends on further neurological investigation.
 Once the underlying cause is taken care of the Nystagmus may disappear.

 Treatment for nystagmus depends on the type of the Nystagmus: congenital or acquired.